Supporting Rural Communities with State Energy Efficiency Policy

 by Bill Gauley and John Koeller

 Did you know that, on average, people take 0.69 showers per day?
 Did you know that the average shower lasts 7.8 minutes?
 Did you know that showering uses a lot of water?
-Showering currently accounts for almost 20% of all indoor residential water […]
+Showering currently accounts for almost 20% of all indoor residential […]

 Many locally-sourced wood and other fiber materials were used to build this high-performance home.
 Builder: New Frameworks.
 Photo credit: Studio SB Photography, 2016.